 When interviewing, the worst thing you can hear from a response is “yes” or “no.”

-3. Allow your subject to do 90 percent of the talking
+3. Let your subject to do 90 percent of the talking

-It may be tempting to interrupt your subject with your own commentary, ut resist this at all costs.
+It may be tempting to interrupt your subject with your own commentary, but resist this at all costs.

 Interrupting cuts into your subject’s flow, which will result in glossing over important information.
 Through digressions, subjects will often provide entertaining stories.
 These stories can further illustrate your subject’s unique personality.

-Do not be afraid of pauses.
-Often, this is when your subject is thinking about your question.
-Allowing them time will elicit more detailed answers.
+Do not be afraid of pauses and silence.
+Sometimes this means your subject is thinking about your question, and giving them time will elicit more detailed answers.

 4. Record your interviews

-Use a recording app to ensure that you capture your entire interview.
+And you certainly don’t want to rely on your memory.
+Get comfortable with a recording app in advance to ensure you capture your entire interview.

 5. Develop your angle